deutranium/deutranium.github.io/content/about/_index.md

 I am fascinated by everything space, quantum and cybersecurity.
 A related fun fact: In high school I found a vulnerability in the website of an educational event (in affiliation with some departments of the Government of India) which was leaking data of about 100k students *(don't sue me, I responsibly reported it XD)*.
 Apart from this, I also like to skate and waveboard at times and would always be up for cycling.

+Also yes, I am in LOVE with everything Japan and the beauty of minimalistic design.
+The solid shades of pastel and simplicity tend to catch my attention for some reason and tend to be my guides in many of the artistic pursuits.
+One of the would be [Japanese Learning](https://deutranium.github.io/Japanese-Practice/) which I made during high school to help me practice my hiragana skills.
+I have also tried my hand at origami but lost touch since a past few months -- hoping to catch this up soon too.

 Now some formal stuff below:

 ## Education